ttyridal/phpdlna/README.md

 the php script on your existing web server.

-Be aware that this is not an "end user" product.
-You'll probably need to compile some c-code (or, at least run some python) and change various files.
-You'll also need to install and configure the web server Apache (others might work, not tested)
+Be aware that this is not a polished product that will automatically work out of the box.
+You'll probably need to compile some c-code (or run some python scripts) and change various files.
+You'll also need to install and configure the web server Apache (others might work, not tested) - That's kind of the point.
+If you don't already have a webserver, you'll be better of with [PS3 media server](http://www.ps3mediaserver.org/) [ReadyMedia](https://wiki.archlinux.org/index.php/ReadyMedia) or similar

 ## Installing
 Copy the files in phpdlna.git/web/* to a convenient location on your web server: